How to Select the Best Project Management Methodology for Your Business?

 Assess Your Project

-Recognise the nature of your project first.
+Recognize the nature of your project first.
 Is it moderately simple or very complicated?
 Is there a lot of uncertainty involved, or are the needs evident from the start?

 Understand Your Team